-The month of April is full of several exciting and rare astronomical phenomena, the next of which will occur on the night of Monday, April 26.
+The month of April is full of several exciting and rare astronomical phenomena, the next of which will occur on the night of Wednesday, April 5 and 6.

-This is the first supermoon of the year, and the highlight of astronomical events in April!
-Normally, supermoons occur 14 months apart, but we will see 2 in quick succession this year – one on April 26, and one on May 26.
+This is the second supermoon of the year and the highlight of astronomical events in April!
+Normally, supermoons occur 14 months apart, but we will see 2 in quick succession this year!

 A supermoon is a full moon that coincides with the moon’s closest orbital point to Earth (the perigee), making it 30 percent brighter and 14 percent larger than when at its further point from Earth (the apogee).

 Don’t expect the moon to turn pink, however.
 The “super pink moon” is so named because Native American tribes saw it mark the appearance of the spring flower ground phlox (or moss pink).
 Phlox can range in color from light pink to violet.

 The pink supermoon will be visible throughout the night and reach peak visibility around 12:37 AM on April 6, but the most impressive views will be when it’s low on the horizon.
 That’ll be just after moonrise and just before moonset.
 MoonInfo.org tells us that moonrise is due to occur at 7:30pm, and moonset at 5:50am.

 So, keep an eye out for the super pink moon on the night of Wednesday April 5 into the dawn of Thursday Apri 6!
 Check out this light pollution map for best viewing.